enkidevs/curriculum/javascript/node/code-style-recommendations/styling-brackets.md

 }
 ```

-Checkout the Read More links for more details on ASI.
+Checkout the Read More links for more details on ASI and don't forget to write your `;`.

 ---
 ## Practice